Yehonatan42/playlist/README.md

 # Playlist Creator

 This is a playlist creator project built with JavaScript, Express.js, HTML, and CSS.
-It allows users to create, view, edit, and delete playlists.
+It allows users to create, view, edit, and delete playlists while also being able to view other user's playlists.

 ## Features